ntjames/gss_2017/README.md

 2017 JSM Data Challenge

 This project was developed for the 2017 Joint Statistical Meetings GSS Data Challenge.
-I provides tools to allow quick, simple, interactive access to basic dataset and variable information as well as comparisons of annual trends for intitial exploratory data analysis.
+It provides tools to allow quick, simple, interactive access to basic dataset and variable information and comparisons of annual trends for intitial exploratory data analysis.
+The app can be accessed at: https://ntjames.shinyapps.io/jsm17/

 The main files are: